atlassistant/pytlas/docs/core_components/client.rst

 A client is a thin layer used by an agent to communicate with the user.
 It can be anything such as a tiny CLI (as the one provided), a WebSocket server or a connected speaker.

-It will receive those agent events:
+When provided to an agent, some specific members will be called by the agent on specific lifecycle events:

 .. py:function:: on_answer(text, cards, raw_text, **meta)